contextswitcher/contextswitcher/README.md

 When using each virtual desktop for a context, the first context might be "email reading and surfing" and the next one "coding".
 For "Thesis writing", a third desktop "LaTeX" needs to be opened.
-Thus, one needs n different desktops for n tasks.
+Thus, one needs n different desktops for n projects.
 Alternatively, virutal desktops need to be resued and maybe won't be named properly (e.g., "LaTeX" versus "Desktop 2").

 When using multipe desktops for a single context, the current context might be "coding" with the virtual desktops "email reading and surfing" and "coding".
 When switching to the context "Thesis writing", browser tabs need to be closed and new ones opened, JabRef will be loaded, the "coding" desktop will be renamed to "LaTeX" (containing TeXstudio).